 - Install light switches at the top and bottom of your staircases.

 - If your home has different floor levels, use proper markings and make sure they are visible.

 Another idea to consider is to purchase a medical alert device.
-These really do help in the event of an emergency when a prompt response is vital.
+These do help in an emergency when a prompt response is vital.